 Adrenaline is the emergency medicine used to treat a severe allergic reaction.
 It works quickly to reverse the symptoms of anaphylaxis by:

 - Opening up the airway

 Adrenaline auto-injector devices (more commonly known as Epi-pen, Emerade and Jext) all contain the medicine adrenaline, which is given by intramuscular injection (into the muscle) into the middle of the outer thigh (upper leg).
 The dose of this medicine will vary depending on whether it is for a younger child or an older child/adult.
 Adrenaline auto-injector devices are prescribed by a doctor for those at risk of a severe reaction based on an individual need assessment carried out by the doctor.
 They are designed to be user-friendly and to be used by anyone.
 However you should be shown how to use your device by a healthcare professional (e.g. doctor, nurse and/or pharmacist).
 For more information on adrenaline auto injector devices please see our factsheet on Adrenaline auto-injectors.
 It is important to know that antihistamines should never be taken instead of adrenaline in a severe allergic reaction.

 - Give adrenaline – WITHOUT DELAY- if an adrenaline auto-injector is available

 - Call an ambulance (999) and tell the operator it is anaphylaxis

-- Position is important -lie the person flat (or sit them up if having breathing problems)
+- Position is important -lie the person flat with legs raised (or sit them up if having breathing problems)

 - Avoid standing or moving the person having the allergic reaction